 Tourist attractions in Grand Canyon West

-There are many tour packages available that combine the skywalk access as well as exploration time at the west region.
+There are many tour packages available that combine the skywalk access as well as exploration time in the west region.

 For seasoned hikers, there are hiking trails that lead to the wonderful Havasu falls, Mooney falls, Beaver falls.